JTech Communications Logo

 8 Cons of Template CMS Powered Website Design for Your SEO

-We've gathered the 8 primary reasons why template website design will harm your SEO performance below.
+We want businesses to understand their position on the web.
+So, we gathered the 8 reasons why template website design can harm your SEO performance.

 1. Slow Page Load Speed